Edric-cui/Portfolio1/_posts/2018-06-04-Case Study Tracking Vital Signs.md

 connect to hospital's HIS system and acquire source image.
 This is currently impossible due to legal and technical limitation

 **Second best:**
-**Shoot photos of x-ray films from a backlit panel, with some other tips**
+**Shoot photos of x-ray films from a backlit panel, with clear instructions**

 ![xray userflow]({{site.baseurl}}/assets/medopad/xray userflow.png){:class="img-responsive"}